Raneesh02/Appium2.0TestngJava/README.md

 the tests mentioned in src/test/resources/testngxmls/testsuite.xml will run

-Note: Above steps assumes you have watched the course setup sections
+Note: The above steps assumes you have watched the course setup sections